The concept of “admiralty practice” is an age-long international concept dealing with

 In an action in rem Court processes are addressed to and served traditionally on the vessel

-within jurisdiction as agent of the vessel owner who is usually not physically
+and master within jurisdiction as agent of the vessel owner who is usually not physically

 within jurisdiction but abroad whether his address is disclosed or not.
 Where the Owner